Research and Advocacy Group on Hunter Gatherer Education

 Research and advocacy will connect the concept of education with realistic livelihood opportunities, land rights, and environmental issues, and will address both access to formal education, and alternative approaches.
 It will have as a central focus indigenous knowledge and skills, and their importance for both hunter-gatherer communities themselves – and for humanity.
 It will also address current threats to maintaining indigenous knowledge and skills.
 Please find the full working statement of the group here.

-A panel at this conference on Hunter Gatherer Education will also address issues relevant to the group.
+A panel at this conference on Hunter Gatherer Education addressed issues relevant to the group.

 You can also join our group on facebook here